 How Does ASCAP Work?
 What Are the Fines for Misusing Music?

 You can purchase an annual license to use any song in ASCAP’s catalogue in your business during the year.
+How much an ASCAP license costs depends on the intended use and business.

 You must re-up this license at the end of the year to keep using ASCAP’s music.